Current offerings of Earth & Environment courses can be found on the course listing of the BU Bulletin.

 Chemical features of Earth and the solar system; geochemical cycles, reactions among solids, liquids, and gases; radioactivity and isotope fractionation; water chemistry; origins of ore deposits; applications of geochemistry to regional and global problems.
 Meets with ES 371.

 GE 675 Urban Ecology (meets with BI 675)

 This course explores the biophysical environments and ecology of urban settlements.
 Key topics covered include the physical environment (particularly climate & water), patterns in human population growth and development, ecosystem structure and function (net primary productivity, soils, nutrients cycling, organismal populations), global change (urban growth, disturbance, climate change), urban environment pollution and management (air and water quality), and sustainable urban development policies and regulations.

-ES 699 Teaching College Earth Sciences (2 credits, Fall and Spring)
+ES 699 Teaching College Earth Sciences (2 credits)

 Required of all teaching fellows.
 The goals, contents, and methods of instruction in Earth Sciences.
 General teaching-learning issues.